Ever heard of a marketing platform that provides $42 for every dollar spent?

 Whatever the correct numbers might be, email marketing – not social media – remains the King of the Marketing kingdom.
 And if you haven’t yet explored this route to build your business and brand, there is no better time than now to start.

-As a business owner, you’ll be able to benefit from newsletters in four ways:
+As a business owner, a well-crafted newsletter marketing strategy can benefit you in four ways:

 - Showcase your authority: A value-adding, informative newsletter will allow you to showcase your expertise to your audience, and can become a go-to source of information itself.